 More about TCP

 Find out what our TCP teens are up to!

 TCP is supported by evidence from a rigorous evaluation conducted by UVA, published in the journal Development and Psychopathology.
-The study, based on a sample of 610 high school youth, showed that TCP participation resulted in significant improvements in peer relationships, academic engagement, and use of social support to cope with stress, as well as lower levels of depressive symptoms.
+The study showed that TCP participation resulted in significant improvements in peer relationships, academic engagement, and use of social support to cope with stress, as well as lower levels of depressive symptoms.
 Read the full study here.